 When I got this alert (by both e-mail and SMS) I immediately knew something's off.
 Name or service not known indicates a state, when the domain name could not be resolved.
 I first expected a problem in the AWS DNS servers, maybe having a DNS resolving problem.
 I logged onto the satellite server and verified the DNS resolving issue - and to figure out that other domains resolve without a hiccup.
 What the hell...?!

 A few minutes after this (the time difference was most likely caused by the domain's TTL), we received alerts on our internal systems as well.
 Now we were in deep trouble.

 A whois of our domain did not show any DNS nameservers anymore so I suspected a problem at our domain registrar (Gandi).
-Maybe someone deleted the DNS servers from the domain?
+Maybe someone deleted the nameservers from the domain's configuration?
 But when I logged into our account, the DNS servers were there.
 No modification has been done.
-I called Gandi to ask them for help to figure out what was going on with our domain - but they affirmed me that DNS configuration seemed correct and they can't explain why the domain isn't working.
+I called Gandi to ask them for help to figure out what was going on with our domain - but they confirmed me that DNS configuration seemed correct and they can't explain why the domain isn't working.

 At 3.29pm we received first recovery alerts.
 A whois command showed the DNS nameservers again.
 But of course this is only a direct whois call on the central servers - DNS cache servers at the big providers have "deleted" our domain.
 It'll take more than a few minutes to get the domain "back in".

 At 4.18pm I got an information from a colleague who has a direct contact with someone from SWITCH and was able to talk to him.
 It turned out that a human mistake happened and that our domain was accidentally deleted.
 It took until 4.40pm until we saw normal incoming traffic again.

 Besides the downtime which was costly, avoidable and, as you can imagine, hectic, there are a few facts which still anger me: